abhi3700/eosio_gpkbattles_contracts/2_testnet/gpkbattlesco/README.md

 		+ the game_fee is temporarily deducted & withheld with game contract, so that based on their decision of cards selection, their game_fee(s) would be transferred to the gpkbatincome.

 ##### B. Bad
-* Now, one of the players don't select cards i.e. 1 defaulters as `gbuser111113` selects cards like below:
+* Now, one of the players don't select cards i.e. 1 defaulter as `gbuser111113` selects cards like below:
 ```console
 $ cleoswt push action gpkbattlesc1 sel3card '["gbuser111113", "simpleassets", "100000000007714", "100000000007716", "100000000007722"]' -p gbuser111113@active
 executed transaction: 2eb0c3dda080404d2d19fd8253e8fb588fdfe4b2c6f37edfee7fb5a368040661  136 bytes  430 us